xwenn/Project8_TrainlyIO/README.md

 **2. Enter "2"**

-      You are now in the Faculty Menu, and you are asked to enter your Faculty Id.
+      You are now in the Faculty Menu, and you are asked to enter your Faculty ID.

       The student Id is supposed in the range of 21-40 based on the data we generated.For example, your faculty Id is 22, and you enter it.

       You wil see a set of options in the Faculty Menu.